-We all know that the number one vulnerability of a smart home is through an internet connection.
+We all know that the number one vulnerability of a smart home is an internet connection.
 Being connected to the internet makes your home susceptible to hacking.
 It can be accessed by other people not living within your area.
 That’s the power of being connected to the internet, other websites and computers can access it remotely.

 Insufficient or no built-in security

 You may not notice that the devices installed may have insufficient built-in security.
 Worse, there’s none!
 There may be software from the hacker’s end that is specially designed to access your computer.
-It can also hack your home network that is dangerous as it might expose your private information.
+It can also hack your home network which is dangerous as it might expose your private information.

 Setting up security features

-The smart home devices have instructions that you need to read carefully.
+Smart home devices have instructions that you need to read carefully.
 Take a look at the information as to how you can be able to put up the built-in security.
 Being unable to confirm the security features of your devices might be a reason for a possible cyberattack.

-The only way to prevent that is to learn about the vulnerability of your device and protect your network where you connect your devices.
+The only way to prevent that is to learn about the vulnerability of your device and protect the network where you connect your devices.
 Safeguard your home network by following the steps and setting up the built-in security accordingly.